-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Over-the-Counter (OTC) benefit through Healthy Savings (continued) If you're interested, we have a mobile app to make your shopping experience easier.
-The app includes: The store finder A digital card Real-time access to your benefit balance and transaction history Download the Healthy Savings app from the Apple App Store or Google PlayTM.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Over-the-counter (OTC) allowance (continued) Online at Walmart.com Over the phone at 1-833-862-8276 (TTY 711).
+If you're interested, we have a mobile app to make your shopping experience easier.
+The app includes: The store finder A digital card Real-time access to your benefit balance and transaction history Download the Healthy Benefits+ app from the Apple App Store or Google Play TM .
 Data fees may apply.
-Find out more Visit us online at www.healthysavings.com/ UCare, or call 1-833-862-8276 (TTY: 711).
-Healthy Savings is a registered trademark of Solutran, Inc. Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. \$0 copayment for Medicare-covered benefits.
+Find out more After January 1, 2024, you may visit HealthyBenefitsPlus.com/ucare or call 1-833-862-8276 (this call is free) ; TTY 711 (this call is free) to learn more or check your card balance.
+This phone number is also on the back of your UCare Healthy Benefits+ Visa ® card.
+Partial hospitalization services and Intensive outpatient services Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. \$0 copayment for Medicare-covered benefits.
 20% coinsurance for Medicare-covered benefits.
-Physician/Practitioner services, including doctor's office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory \$0 copayment for medical care furnished by a primary care \$0 copayment for medical care furnished by a primary care substance use disorder or co-occurring